kube-HPC/kube-HPC.github.io/site/learn/Algorithms.md

 ## Handle Errors

-It's highly recommended that you will catch any error in your algorithm and send it to Hkube.
+It's highly recommended that you will catch any error in your algorithm and send it to HKube.

 ```hkube-tabs
 # { "hkube": true, "schema": "handle-errors" }